-The first step towards hardening the budget constraint is to introduce the legislation that imposes financial discipline.
-The first requirements are bankruptcy laws similar to the ones in developed economies and commercial legislation to ensure that private contracts can be enforced.
+The first step towards hardening the budget constraint is to introduce the legislation that imposes financial discipline.3 The first requirements are bankruptcy laws similar to the ones in developed economies and commercial legislation to ensure that private contracts can be enforced.
 These need to be augmented by laws prescribing up-to-date accounting regulations, governing the operation of the central bank and commercial banks, and so on.
 It is no good expecting the budget constraint to harden until such laws are in place.

 Once the laws are satisfactory, the key question is to ensure they are kept in a disciplined way.
 This requires law courts to administer justice quickly and efficiently and penalize breaches of contract and lapses of financial discipline.
 In warranted cases, courts have to declare firms insolvent, and if necessary order their liquidation.
 Lawyers are needed to represent debtors and creditors professionally, officials to implement court decisions and conduct auctions, personnel and institutions specializing in reorganization and liquidation, and so on.
-Initially the post-socialist countries possessed no trace of this kind of apparatus, which functions traditionally in developed market economies.
+Socialist countries, before the start of the market-oriented reforms, possessed no trace of this kind of apparatus, which functions traditionally in developed market economies.